Asteroid-mass soliton as the dark matter-baryon coincidence solution

-After baryogenesis, $\chi$ particles experience FOPT from some background scalar field $\phi$ and develop a mass gap via the interaction $y_\phi\phi\bar\chi\chi$, with $y_\phi$ the Yukawa coupling.
+After baryogenesis, $\chi$ particles experience FOPT from some background scalar field $\phi$ and develop a mass gap via an interaction $y_\phi\phi\bar\chi\chi$, with $y_\phi$ the Yukawa coupling.
 If this mass gap is much larger than the FOPT temperature $T_*$, the $\chi$-asymmetry can result in a number of $Q\approx Y_\chi s_*(4\pi R_*^3/3)$ trapped in the false vacuum remnants, where $s_*$ is the entropy density at formation epoch, and $R_*\approx v_w/\beta$~\cite{Lu:2022paj} is the size of the remnants with $v_w$ the bubble wall velocity and $\beta^{-1}$ the FOPT duration.
 The remnants eventually shrink to a size much smaller than $R_*$ and form individual Fermi-balls.

 After formation, Fermi-balls track the Universe's temperature and cool down~\cite{Bai:2018dxf,Hong:2020est,Kawana:2022lba}.
 As the profile depends on the temperature weakly~\cite{Kawana:2021tde}, one can approximate the Fermi-ball mass and radius respectively as $M_{\rm fb}=Q(12\pi^2V_0)^{1/4}$ and $R_{\rm fb}=[3M_{\rm fb}/(16\pi V_0)]^{1/3}$ by using the present-day profile, where $V_0$ is the free energy difference between the true and false vacua.
 The number density of Fermi-balls is the same as that of the remnants at the moment of formation, $n_{\rm fb}^*\sim R_*^{-3}$, and then evolves by entropy conservation under the cosmic expansion.

 Using these features, one can obtain the energy ratio of soliton DM to baryons as \be \frac{\Omega_{\rm dm}}{\Omega_{\rm b}}\approx c_\chi\left(\frac{\mu}{m_p}\right), \ee where $m_p\approx0.938$ GeV is the proton mass, $\mu\equiv\text{d}M_{\rm fb}/\text{d}Q$ is the effective mass for a constituent $\chi$ inside the soliton.
 The above relation shows that an $\mO(1)$ $c_\chi$ and a GeV-scale $\mu$ explain why the energy densities of DM and baryons have the similar order, even though they have very different particle physics backgrounds.
 This differs from the asymmetric particle DM paradigm for the coincidence problem, since $\mu$ is not the physical DM mass but is induced nontrivially by the FOPT trapping the asymmetric $\chi$ particles.
 Here, the observable DM mass $M_{\rm fb}$ provides a connection between the coincidence problem and the macroscopic mass window directly associated with the lensing effects.